 - Designed in the United States

-- Easy Battery Replacement
+- Quick Battery Replacement

-- Sensitive Alarm Button
+- Sensitive Emergency Alarm Button

 - Not Purse or Pocket Safe

-The push button design will be preferred by some, especially since it’s a more traditional alarm that someone older may be more comfortable with.
-But, this means that the keychain safety alarm can be activated too easily as the button is easy to depress, so if you have it in your purse or pocket you could easily set it off accidentally.
+The push button style will be preferred by some, especially since it’s a more traditional alarm that someone older may be more comfortable with.
+But, this means the safety alarm can be activated too easily as the button is easy to depress, so if you have it in your purse or pocket you could easily set it off accidentally.
 This was the biggest negative found in an otherwise well made and classic personal alarm.

-Peroom Personal Alarm
+Best: Peroom Personal Alarm Keychain

 This personal security alarm is very loud and will definitely draw attention when you need help.

-We are VERY critical of low priced things made in China and expected to breeze passed this.
+We are VERY critical of low priced things made in China and expected to breeze past this.
 Instead, we found ourselves wondering why a 3-pack of these costs less than the Vigilant personal alarm above, but they are louder and have comparable construction quality.

-- No Push-Buton Activation
+- No Push-Button Activation

 Feedback is always appreciated!